Import Stake tradesContent also available for tax entities or on our global site.

 Step by step guide:

-4 - You will receive an email with your requested transaction report within a few minutes.
+4 - You will receive an email with your requested account summary report within a few minutes.
 If you don’t receive it then check in your junk folder.

 5 - Download the attached report.